 Another thing to consider is your existing relationship with your boss.
 If you aren’t on good terms with them, your honesty may backfire.
 They may use this information against you, bypass you for promotions, or even fire you for no specific reason.
 If that’s the case, wait until you have a formal offer to disclose you’re leaving.
 In the meantime, keep the job hunt on the down low.

 Non-Permissive Company Culture

 How transparent you’re going to be should also be informed by the corporate culture at your current employer.
-How did former employees fare when they said they’re leaving?
-Were they bad-mouthed and penalized or was their next move celebrated as a team success?
+How did former employees fare when they said they were leaving?
+Were they bad-mouthed and penalized, or was their next move celebrated as a team success?